jostylr/event-when/eventwhen.md

         tracker.add(events);

-        this.last = handler;
+        emitter.last = handler;

-        return this;
+        return emitter;
     }

 #### Tracker

 The tracker object is used to track all the data and what events are available.
-Controlling it controls the queue fo the when emit.
+Controlling it controls the queue of the when emit.

-    function (events) {
+    function () {
         this.events = {};
         this.data = {_archive : {} };

-        this.add(events);

         return this;
     }